 EM: I don’t.
 No I don’t—I mean I wouldn’t even call that research.
 That’s just—

 EM: Preparation, yeah.
 Research I find very boring.
-I mean, research is like historically looking book through the time—and I’m not very good at research at any level, because I find it quite—I don’t know how it helps really, you know?
+I mean, research is like historically looking back through the time—and I’m not very good at research at any level, because I find it quite—I don’t know how it helps really, you know?
 Not for me anyway.
 But it depends: if you’ve got a technical thing that you have to play, or let's say your character is an archer.
 Well, then you would have to know how to fire a bow and arrow.
 You’d have to know how to do that, and look good doing it.
 I played a chef, and I’m not a very good cook, but I hopefully look like I can cook, you know, even though I don’t really understand why that ingredient would go with that, it doesn’t matter because in the film I’m just using that ingredient with that ingredient.
 You know?
 So it’s all just whatever’s required for that character.
 And if it involves sitting in a library looking through research books, you won’t find me there, I don’t think.

 MM: You know, of all the actors I’ve met, he’s like, very smart about what he does, but he’s very trusting of his intuition.
 And very much about, like, the feeling and the bond [he's] having with the other actor.
 I’ve never seen someone, like, so kind of alive and present with the other actor, and working with them in this very, like, organic, subtle way that was really beautiful to watch.